qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

     The selected measurements are reset if a different domain tab is clicked.
     Therefore, delete the measurements for each domain individually.

-Afterwards, press the "Delete" button to start the measurement deletion, opening the confirmation button informing you about the number of measurements and their domain of the to be deleted measurements.
+Afterwards, press the "Delete" button to start the measurement deletion.
+A dialog will open asking you to confirm the deletion and informing you about the number and domain of the measurements that will be deleted.
 ![measurement_deletion_confirm_dialog.png](images/measurement_deletion_confirm_dialog.png)

 Press the "Confirm" button to trigger the measurement deletion.